alexblakes/regional_nonsense_constraint/README.md

 Blakes, A. J. M., Whiffin, N., Johnson, C. A., Ellingford, J. & Banka, S. [Regional nonsense constraint offers clinical and biological insights into rare genetic disorders](https://doi.org/10.1101/2024.10.10.24315185).
 2024.10.10.24315185 (2024).

 ## Workflow
 Our workflow is organised into multiple experiments, each with its own directory under `src`.

 The order in which these experiments were run is defined in the `Makefile` in the root directory.

-The order in which scripts and modules were run for each experiment is defined in the `Makefile` in the directory of that experiment, for example `src/omim/Makefile`.
+The order in which scripts and modules were run *within each experiment* is defined in the `Makefile` in the directory of that experiment, for example `src/protein_domains/Makefile`.

 ## Dependencies
 Our software dependencies are defined in .yml files under the `env` directory.
 Dependencies and virtual environments were managed with Conda.
 For each step of the analysis, the necessary conda environment is defined in the Makefiles described above.
-If no Conda environment is given, the default environment used was `env/ukb.yml`.
+The default environment used was `env/ukb.yml`.

 ## Data
 Key data resources are described in our README at `data/raw/_README.md`.